 Your day is comprised of many things, and you get to decide what you do.
 Even if there is a meeting that you have to attend, you still essentially choose if you go to that meeting.
 For as many things you could put under your work category, you need as many things that are considered relaxing.

 Relaxation can come in any form too: deep breathing, a bubble bath, lighting a scented candle, wearing plush socks, wrapping yourself in your favorite cardigan, or reading a book.
-There are no rules about this either.
+Take steps to create a comfortable and uplifting environment in your home.
+Surround yourself with things that make you happy, remove clutter, and cultivate a relaxing atmosphere through home fragrance, live plants, and natural light.
+There are no rules for relaxing—do what makes you feel good.
 Mix and match things between your work and relaxation categories.

 Laughing and smiling helps you feel happy.
 There’s even a scientific reason why: Laughing produces endorphins, which directly work to decrease stress.
 Laughter also enables you to sleep better, reduces pain, and offers many other benefits that can indirectly influence your stress levels.
 You can fake laughter.
 The brain doesn’t know the difference, but it’s always better to laugh at something you find funny.
 Watch a comedy.
 Have a laughter contest with your kids.
 It’s like a staring contest, but your aim is to make the other person laugh first with the goofiest faces.

 You can always watch short funny videos if you’re strapped for time.
 Short videos are useful to watch when you need a quick break from work.
 Take time to laugh at the things you do.
 You’ll feel better about making mistakes and have fun in the process.

 Life doesn’t have to be so stressful, but we tend to make it that way.
 It’s up to you to relieve your stress and live a life you’ve always wanted.